flemingvincent/circles/README.md

 **TailwindCSS**

 TailwindCSS is a utility-first CSS framework that allows you to build custom designs without having to write custom CSS.
 With the help of [tailwind-react-native-classnames](https://github.com/jaredh159/tailwind-react-native-classnames) you can utilize the same beloved Tailwind CSS utility classes you are familiar with from web development, seamlessly in your React Native applications.

+## State Management

+**Component State (useState)**

+This is the state the only a component needs, and it is not meant to be shared anywhere else.
+But you can pass it as prop to children components if needed.
+Most of the time, you want to start from here and lift the state up if needed elsewhere.
+For this type of state, you will usually need:

+**Zustand**

+Zustand is a small, fast and scalable state management library that provides a minimal API to build scalable React applications.
+It is used to manage global state in the application.

 ## Error Handling